Skip to content

 One code per room, not one per building.

-In every centre NaviLens codes have been placed on the main façade, on internal doors and next to critical points: lift, stairs, waiting room and toilets — including the accessible toilet.
-The app detects them from several metres away, without aiming, and reads out the space's name and distance.
+In every center NaviLens codes have been placed on the main façade, on internal doors and next to critical points: elevator, stairs, waiting room and restrooms — including the accessible restroom.
+The app detects them from several yards away, without aiming, and reads out the space's name and distance.

 § Walkthrough